mattwach/game_controller_latency_tester/README.md

       (very fast)
    2. The game controller firmware processing this signal into a USB or bluetooth message (varies)
-   3. The host USB/bluetooth hardware receiving the message and notifying the host operating system (usually fast)
+   3. The Raspberry PI USB/bluetooth hardware receiving the message and notifying the OS (usually fast)
-   4. The host operating system handling the message and passing it forward to the application (usually fast)
+   4. The Raspberry PI OS handling the message and passing it forward to the application (usually fast)

 > "button" could also mean deflecting a stick.